btrettel/plint/README.md

     ./plint.py -a demo-claims.txt

-The special syntax for antecedent basis issues is as follows: When the start of a new element is not detected, add `{` before the element.
-When the start of an element previously introduced is not detected, add the `[` before the element.
-When the end of a new element is not detected, add `}` after the element.
-When the end of an element previously introduced is not detected, add `]` after the element.
-Alternatively, if you want plint to automatically determine which type of element is ending, use `|`.
-When an article should not create an element, add "#" to the beginning of that word.
-See [demo-claims.txt](demo-claims.txt) below for this notation in use.
+### Special syntax for antecedent basis analysis

+- When the start of a new element is not detected, add `{` before the element.
+- When the start of an element previously introduced is not detected, add the `[` before the element.
+- When the end of a new element is not detected, add `}` after the element.
+- When the end of an element previously introduced is not detected, add `]` after the element.
+- Alternatively, if you want plint to automatically determine which type of element is ending, use `|`.
+- When an article should not create an element, add `#` to the beginning of that word.
+For terms that introduce multiple elements that contain multiple words (like "at least one"), it is necessary to place the `#` not at the first term (for example: `at #least one`) for the moment.
+- When a claim element was introduced properly as a singular element but later referred to as plural, the character `!` can be used to erase the plural.
+For example, `[expected traffic delays!;` will be interpreted as `[expected traffic delay]`.
+- Sometimes getting plint to properly parse claim elements requires adding text.
+Text put between backticks (`` ` ``) will be added to the claim for the antecedent basis check but not used otherwise.
+Here are some examples:
+    - The limitation "upper and lower nozzles" should introduce a "upper nozzle" and a "lower nozzle".
+So, "upper and lower nozzles" could be annotated as `` {upper `nozzle| `and {lower nozzles!| ``.
+    - Sometimes claim elements are introduced properly as a plural element but later referred in plural.
+For example, a claim may introduce "adjacent TMEs" but later refer to "each adjacent TME".
+The latter can be annotated as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.

+See [demo-claims.txt](demo-claims.txt) below for the basic notation (`|`) in use.

     1. A contraption| comprising:
     an enclosure,